DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipelines/template/custom-template.md

 # Create a custom pipeline template

 Workbench module supports custom pipeline templates.
-Users can create pipeline templates based on real business scenarios, and then quickly create pipelines that meet the requirements based on the custom templates.
+Users can create pipeline templates based on real business cases, and then quickly create pipelines that meet the requirements based on the custom templates.

 ## prerequisites